dmoll1974/targets-io/README.md

 `http://localhost:8070`

 Go to the configuration page `http://localhost:8070/configure` and scroll down to the Maven section.
 Click "Add maven", make sure "install automatically" is checked an provide a name for the installation.
-The save the configuration.
+Then save the configuration.

 To start Gatling or Jmeter tests click on of the corresponding jobs and click "Build now"